-examination on.
-For details, kindly refer to the project guidelines.
-Review Description 1.
-Project Stage 2 Review 1: Project Stage 2 will start after the student successfully completes all the requirements of Project Stage 1.
+Review Description Project Stage 2 Review 1: Project Stage 2 will start after the student successfully completes all the requirements 1. of Project Stage 1.
 The project stage 2 review 1 will be planned at the beginning of semester VIII (Within a month of semester commencement).
 The assessment of this review will be considered for Internal evaluation.
-2. Project Stage 2 Review 2: This will be planned after 1.5 months of review 3.
+Project Stage 2 Review 2: This will be planned after 1.5 months of review 3.
 This is the final departmental review of the project work.
 The assessment of this review will be considered for Term work evaluation.
 The DPAC shall check whether the student has answered and compiled the queries raised in review 1.
 The objective of review 2 is to identify the progress of the student group in line with their methodology planned.
 This review will ensure the completeness of the project work.
 In this review, the student shall complete the project report and be able to demonstrate the work.
-The following points can be considered for the review 2: • Manufacturing/ procurement of components • Fabrication / Manufacturing of set up • Experimentation/ Testing • Data analysis • Design Validation • Implementation • Report writing • Plagiarism report/ Similarity report (max 30%) Final Examin ation Project Stage 2 Final Examination: Final Examination will be scheduled after review 2 as per the schedule provided by the examination section.
-This examination will be carried out under the supervision of the Project guide and appointed External examiner.
-For the final examination, the student shall complete the project report in all aspects, including formatting.
-Each Student shall prepare the report duly signed by the project guide, head of the department, director, and external examiner.
+The following points can be considered for the review 2: 2.
+Manufacturing/ procurement of components 2.
+Fabrication / Manufacturing of set up Experimentation/ Testing Data analysis Design Validation • Implementation Report writing Plagiarism report/ Similarity report (max 30%) Project Stage 2 Final Examination: Final Examination will be scheduled after review 2 as per the schedule provided by the examination section.
+This examination will be carried out under the supervision of the Project Final guide and appointed External examiner.
+For the final examination, the student shall complete the project report in Examin all aspects, including formatting.
+Each Student shall prepare the report duly signed by the project guide, head of ation the department, director, and external examiner.
 Along with this, students are required to prepare two extra copies of the project report duly signed by the above-mentioned authorities.
-Students shall submit all the data related to project work in soft copy to their guides, including project reports, Presentations, CAD and CAE files,
+Students shall submit all the data related to project work in soft copy to their guides, including project reports, Presentations, CAD and CAE files, etc.

-Program: B. Tech.
-(Mechanical) Semester: VIII

-Course: Internship Internship Code: BME8801

-Teaching Scheme Evaluation Scheme

-Lecture Practical Tutorial Credit IE TW Total

-- - - 3 - 100 100
+Program: ram: B. Tech.
+(Mechanical Engineering) Semest Semester: VIII Course: Internship (for Scheme C) Code: Code: BME8801 Teaching Scheme Evaluation Scheme Lecture Practical Tutorial Credit TW PR OR Total - - - 3 100 - - 100